JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 }
 {% endhighlight %}

-<p>You can't wrap several operations inside one another.
-If you do, the inner ones won't be used.</p>
+You can't wrap several operations inside one another.
+If you do, the inner ones won't be used.

 ### Azure Monitor

-<p>All the events from Application Insights can be found in the Azure Monitor Logs section.
-Data here is searched using the Kusto Query Language (KQL) which is somewhat similar to SQL, but also has a lot of unique features to make searches easier.</p>
+All the events from Application Insights can be found in the Azure Monitor Logs section.
+Data here is searched using the Kusto Query Language (KQL) which is somewhat similar to SQL, but also has a lot of unique features to make searches easier.

-<p>When you expand the worker node you'll find a number of data sets containing your data:</p>
+When you expand the worker node you'll find a number of data sets containing your data:

 <table>
 <thead>